 5. Stroll around Dubuque’s Iconic Street Art

-If you are looking for more free things to do in Dubuque, look no further, as I have one here for artsy people!
+If you want more free things to do in Dubuque, look no further, as I have one here for artsy people!
 Well, I think non-artsy people would enjoy this, too.

-6. Jump like a Nina at Vertical Jump Park
+6. Jump like a Ninja at Vertical Jump Park

 Traveling with kids can be a real headache sometimes.
 You hear complaints about how boring the tour is (even though it’s not; they are just not interested).
 It’s a good thing Dubuque has this fun trampoline park where your kids can pretend to be a Ninja!